Caroline Douglas: Political activism

 Douglas always considered herself to be Irish and favoured the cause of Irish Home Rule.
 In 1867 she caused a scandal in London society by raising money towards the defence of the Manchester Martyrs, writing to all three men while they were in prison and sending a cheque for £100 to help to support their dependents.
 She continued to support Irish nationalism, regardless of the cold reception she received in English society because of it, and wrote pamphlets on the subject, including Let there be light (1867).
 She also regularly wrote letters to newspapers about the Irish question and was a regular donor to Irish radicals.
 There were rumours that she funded a Fenian newspaper clandestinely.

 Douglas supported a number of Scottish Roman Catholic charities and helped her son Archibald in his parish duties.
 It is believed she corresponded with James Connolly from 1896 to 1903 and was a subscriber to the Irish Socialist Republican Party's literature.
 It was incorrectly assumed that she became a nun later in life, due to a letter she wrote to John Devoy from a Franciscan convent in Bayswater.
-In fact, she lived in Boulogne on a small annuity bequeathed to her by her father, but was at Glen Stuart when she died on 14 February 1904.
+In fact, she lived in Boulogne on a small annuity bequeathed to her by her father, but was at Glen Stuart, Annan, Dumfries and Galloway when she died on 14 February 1904.
 She was listed among "The Devoted Friends of the Manchester Martyrs" on the National Monument erected in 1906 in Grand Parade, Cork.